 Calculation: n/a if the years of schooling of the HH members are kept separated; however, sometimes calculated as the sum of years of education of the HH head and his/her spouse if summarizing the information into one indicator.

 Total years of education, by individual member in the household roster.
+Often surveys collect this information only for household heads and their spouses.

 The age of the household head (regardless of

 sex) should be in completed years.